 Trump's Methane Rollback That Big Oil Doesn't Want

-Despite opposition from the oil and gas industry it aims to help, the Trump administration later Thursday is expected to roll back an Obama-era rule designed to reduce climate-warming methane emissions.
+Despite opposition from the oil and gas industry it aims to help, the Trump administration is rolling back an Obama-era rule designed to reduce climate-warming methane emissions.

 Methane is the main ingredient in natural gas.
 But when it's released before it burns, say from a leaky valve at a drilling site, it's far more potent than carbon dioxide.
 According to the Environmental Protection Agency, the oil and gas industry is the largest source of methane emissions in the United States.